 Millie was a member of St. Alexius Catholic Church in West Union and was an active member of the Christian Mothers.
 She later became a member of St. Paul’s Catholic Church and Our Lady of the Angels Catholic Church in Sauk Centre.

-Survivors include her children, Carol (Jerry) Jansen of Sauk Centre, Judy (Craig) Anderson of Colorado Springs, Colorado, Jan (Mick) Poepping of Naperville, Illinois, John (Steff) Gans of Lander, Wyoming, and Mary (Dale) Schmitz of Naperville, Illinois; 15 grandchildren and 19 great grandchildren; God children, Rita Ohman, Mike Imdieke, Bonnie Werner, Karen Sadlowsky, Scott Pischke and Rita Eltgroth; sisters and brothers, Irene Mergen, Fred (Margie) Imdieke, Sister Alice Imdieke, O.S.B., Doris (Al) Ethen, Richard Imdieke, and Aloysius (Sandra) Imdieke; sister-in-law, Margaret Breitbach; and brother-in-law, Father Richard Gans.
+Survivors include her children, Carol (Jerry) Jansen of Sauk Centre, Judy (Craig) Anderson of Colorado Springs, Colorado, Jan (Mick) Poepping of Naperville, Illinois, John (Steff) Gans of Lander, Wyoming, and Mary (Dale) Schmitz of Naperville, Illinois; 15 grandchildren and 19 great grandchildren; God children, Rita Ohman, Mike Imdieke, Bonnie Werner, Karen Sadlowsky, Scott Pischke and Rita Eltgroth; sisters and brothers, Irene Mergen, Fred (Margie) Imdieke, Sister Alice Imdieke, O.S.B., Doris (Al) Ethen, Richard Imdieke, and Aloysius (Sandra) Imdieke; sister-in-law, Margaret Breitbach; and brothers-in-law, Alcuin Caspers and Father Richard Gans.

 Millie was preceded in death by her husband, Roger Gans; parents; grandson, Kevin Jansen; brother and sisters, Agnes Imdieke, Celine Caspers, and John Imdieke; and brothers and sisters-in-law, George Mergen, Viola and Vern Bromen and Gertrude and Al Krebsbach.